Updated on February 21, 2022

-The perfect place for a wild first date or a fun get-together with work friends, the Marz taproom regularly features twenty-four on-tap libations, which run the gamut from Chug Life, a Sparkling Lager, to Dillinerweiss, a Berliner Weiss with Dill and Red Pepper Flakes.
-Their food menu leans toward comfort food and we recommend the Wagyu Pastrami or Eggplant Marinara sandwich.
+The perfect place for a wild first date or a fun get-together with work friends, the Marz taproom regularly features twenty-four on-tap libations, which run the gamut from Chug Life, a sparkling lager, to Marz Beer, a hazy DIPA.

-And if you’re a sucker for cool art, Mars has your number.
+And if you’re a sucker for cool art, Marz has your number.
 We named “Cloudy Boyz,” their collaboration with Collective Arts Brewing, our favorite label of 2018.

 Half Acre Beer Company

-Somewhere between Dovetail and Marz is Half Acre, a relative OG by craft beer standards (it was founded by Gabriel Magliaro in 2006).
-While you may have heard of packaged brewery staples like Daisy Cutter West Coast Pale Ale or Pony Pilsner, the brewery also makes several draft-only offerings that are best experienced at one of their two taprooms.
+Somewhere between Dovetail and Marz is Half Acre, a relative OG brewery founded by Gabriel Magliaro in 2006.
+While you may have heard of packaged brewery staples like Daisy Cutter West Coast Pale Ale or Pony Pilsner, the brewery also makes several draft-only offerings that are best experienced at their Balmoral taproom.

 Corridor Brewery & Provisions